-It’s the second and final part of our series celebrating Mother’s Day 2020, and we have asked two more amazing women what motherhood really means to them!
+It’s the second and final part of our series celebrating Mother’s Day 2020, and we have the rest of our amazing mothers interview!

 Last week, we spoke with Emma Hawkins and Sophie Vine about their lives as mothers, and this week we’ve got even more fantastic insight into what motherhood looks like in 2020.